openenclave/openenclave/tests/libcxx/README.md

 The unit tests are partitioned into three files:

 * tests.supported -- unit tests that work
+* tests.supported.cxx17 -- unit tests of C++17 features that work (compiled with std=c++17)
+* tests.supported.default -- subset of working tests ran by daily build
 * tests.broken -- unit tests that are broken
 * tests.unsupported -- unit tests that are not supported